awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing-ami-products.md

 These two product charge categories are displayed separately on the AWS Marketplace detail pages to help buyers understand the potential cost of using the products\.

-### Free trial for single\-AMI hourly products<a name="free-trial"></a>
+### Free trial for AMI hourly products<a name="free-trial"></a>

-Single\-AMI hourly products are eligible for the optional Free trial program\.
+AMI hourly products are eligible for the optional Free trial program\.
 In a Free trial, a customer can subscribe to the product and use a single instance for up to 31 days without paying software charges on the product\.
 Applicable AWS infrastructure charges still apply\.
 Free trials will automatically convert to a paid subscription upon expiration\.
 Customers will be charged for additional usage above the free units provided\.
-To offer a single\-AMI hourly product, define the duration of the trial period and notify the [AWS Marketplace Managed Catalog Operations \(MCO\)](https://aws.amazon.com/marketplace/management/contact-us/) team\.
+To offer an hourly product free trial, define the duration of the trial period and notify the [AWS Marketplace Managed Catalog Operations \(MCO\)](https://aws.amazon.com/marketplace/management/contact-us/) team\.
 The trial period can be 5–31 days\.

 When customers subscribe to a Free trial product, they receive a welcome email message that includes the term of the Free trial, a calculated expiration date, and details on unsubscribing\.
 A reminder email message is sent three days before the expiration date\.

 If you offer a Free trial product in AWS Marketplace, you agree to the specific refund policies described under **Refund Policy**\.

-**Note**
-Free trials are available for single\-AMI products and single\-AMI with AWS CloudFormation products with hourly pricing\.
-Multi\-AMI with AWS CloudFormation products do not support free trials\.